How To File The Form 5500-EZ For Your Solo 401k in 2024

 The major benefit of opening a Solo 401k is the ability to contribute more than all the other tax-deductible retirement accounts available to a self-employed individual.
 The one “downside” you may have seen mentioned when opening a Solo 401k is the “additional paperwork” that is involved if you are acting as your own plan administrator.
 This additional paperwork is the yearly filing of the Form 5500 once your Solo 401k account reaches $250,000.

-In this post, I am going to go over everything you need to know about the Form 5500, provide instructions on how to fill out a Form 5500-EZ for a Solo 401k, along with showing an example completed Form 5500-EZ.
+In this post, I am going to go over everything you need to know about the Form 5500, provide instructions on how to fill out a Form 5500-EZ for a Solo 401k, along with giving an example of a completed Form 5500-EZ.

 Where To Find Out More Information About The Form 5500